twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 ### External content

 Sometimes you want to use the collapse plugin to trigger hidden content elsewhere on the page.
-Because our plugin works on the `id` and `data-target` matching, that's easily done!
+Because our plugin works on the `id` and `data-bs-target` matching, that's easily done!

 {{< example >}}
 <div class="collapse" id="navbarToggleExternalContent">